Become a Content Contributor

 - Celebrate: We want our audience to share in the joy of successes shared by other students.
 This focuses on intrapersonal thriving, including positive perspective.

 - Educate: We want to inform students about issues, events, conversations, etc. that may be meaningful and relevant to their lives.
 This focuses on academic thriving, including academic determination.

 - Engage: We want to deliver content that is diverse, relatable, and interactive.
 This also focuses on academic thriving, including engaged learning.

 - Entertain: We want our content to be fun and exude Western pride.
 This focuses on interpersonal thriving, including social connectedness.

-There are four ways you can contribute to Thrive Online:
+There are five ways you can contribute to Thrive Online: